Allegheny County child neglect screening

 Technology: Prediction algorithm

-Issue: Accuracy/reliability; Bias/disrimination - race, ethnicity
+Issue: Accuracy/reliability; Bias/disrimination - race, ethnicity, disability

 Transparency: Black box; Marketing